italopessoa/soat-fiap/README.md

 2. Configure environment variables
    - Configure [.env](https://www.codementor.io/@parthibakumarmurugesan/what-is-env-how-to-set-up-and-run-a-env-file-in-node-1pnyxw9yxj) file.
 You can use the [.env.sample](.env.template)
-   - Remember to create a .env file
+   - Remember to create the `.env` file

 3. Start the services using Docker: